 But I also love saving money, and getting free books helps me save my money for buying new ones.
-My library has a program called Peak Picks, where the hottest new titles (always checked out in the online system) are displayed on tables in the library.
+My library has a program called Peak Picks, where the hottest new titles are reserved for display on tables in the library.
 That’s right, you have to physically mosey on into your branch.
 Some of my librarian friends in other cities say they have similar programs.

 14. Landline phones

 In this era of ubiquitous cellphones, are you still clinging to a landline?
 Rethink whether that’s really a necessity.
 It could be when cell reception in some areas can still be iffy, or if you have children who are occasionally home alone without a mobile phone.